silvrwolfboy/scripts/README.md

 * csc-bundler.sh - A simple Chicken Scheme bundler script to pack everything(eggs, chicken's shared libraries) into a single directory that you can distribute to your friends!

-* cigithub - Install Chicken Scheme from remote git repositories.
+* cigithub - Install a Chicken Scheme egg from remote git repositories.

 License
 -------